Curriculum vitae tips

 - job title and specialty/subspecialty

-- employing hospital name
+- employer's name

 After providing details of your current role you should provide details of previous posts you have held, working back chronologically through your career.